-Luch is a Belarussian watchmaking company, one of few to have survived in the post-Soviet era, with its current principal backer being high end watchmaker Franck Muller.
+Luch is a Belarussian watchmaking company – one of few to have survived in the post-Soviet era – with its current principal backer being high end watchmaker Franck Muller.
 This particular watch is simply known as the One Hand.
 The concept is a novel one, using a single hand to display the time.
-It is not a timepiece for a man who needs an accurate watch (it only shows the time to the nearest 5 minute interval); but in the age of smartphones, a wristwatch is – more often than not – a statement piece.
+It isn’t a timepiece for a man who needs an accurate watch (it only shows the time to the nearest 5 minute interval); but in the age of smartphones, a wristwatch is – more often than not – used as a statement piece before a timekeeping tool.

 As soon as I saw this watch, I fell in love with it.
 The one hand concept spoke the right language of laid back attitude.
 I bought one direct from Belarus a few months back for ~$80AUD, and it has seen more wrist time than almost any of the others in my collection.
 Today I share about my experience with this timepiece.

 Shipping and Unboxing

 Shipping took between two and three weeks from Belarus to Adelaide, and upon arrival I was greeted by a box inscribed in shiny Cyrillic lettering.
 It was neatly and safely packed, and arrived as pictured above.
 I immediately loved the design as much in person as I had when I saw it in pictures.

 Seeing as the watch doesn’t have a minute hand, there is no way to accurately track each minute.
 You may have noticed that the dial on this watch differs to most conventional analogue watches in that there are many more dashes between the hour markers.
 The time is measured in 5 minute increments, with each small dash representing a single 5 minute block.
 Thus, if the hand is at the second dash past the 09 marker, the time is approximately 9:10.